HL7/fhir-shorthand/input/pagecontent/shorthand.md

 `Profile: SecondaryCancerCondition`

-`Description: "The intent of the treatment"`
+`Description: "The intent of the treatment."`

 The use of individual keywords is explained in greater detail in the following sections.
 Here is a summary of keywords in FSH: